RishikaC06/Bellabeat-Case-Study/README.md

 You can download the ipynb from here or
-Click the below link to view the case study.
+Click the link to view the case study.
 [Bellabeat case study using Python](https://www.kaggle.com/code/rishikachatterjee06/bellabeat-google-data-analytics-casestudy-python)